Jagadish Shukla

 Jagadish Shukla (born 1944) is an Indian meteorologist and Distinguished University Professor at George Mason University in the United States.

 Early years

 Shukla was born in 1944 in the village of Middha in the Ballia district of Uttar Pradesh, India.
 This village had no electricity, no roads or transportation, and no primary school building.
-Most of his primary school education was received under a large banyan tree.
+Most of his primary school education was received under a large banyan tree, and he attended classes held in a cow shed.
 He passed from the S.R.S.
 High School, Sheopur, in the first class with distinction in Mathematics and Sanskrit.

 He studied science, firstly outside school, then at S.C.
 College, Ballia.
 At Banaras Hindu University, he passed BSc (honors) at the age of 18 with Physics, Mathematics, and Geology (first class) followed after a brief interval from studies by an MSc in Geophysics in 1964 and PhD in Geophysics in 1971 as an external student of BHU.
 He subsequently gained an ScD in Meteorology from MIT in 1976.